The 5 Most Surprisingly Underrated MCU Superpowers (And Their Superheroes)

 Okay.
 Hear me out!

 You’re probably thinking: this is crazy, Spider-Man is a beloved and iconic Marvel Studios mainstay!
-And he is, ever since he debuted in Captain America: Civil War (2016) and his own Spider-Man: Homecoming (2017) — except his powers specifically are often underrated — and his actual abilities may betray a bigger potential than many might realize.
+And he is, ever since he debuted in Captain America: Civil War (2016) and his own Spider-Man: Homecoming (2017) — except that his powers specifically are often quite underrated.
+He’s charismatic, and full of love, and “great responsibility” — but his actual abilities may be hinting at a bigger potential than many realize.

 Spider-Man AKA Peter Parker portrayed by British actor Tom Holland has always been seen as a “little kid”.
-A protégé of Iron Man/Tony Stark, he’s always been viewed with those “kid-glasses”, just like in Infinity War and Endgame.
-However, the true power of Spider-Man doesn’t necessarily rest in his ability to create super-sticky spiderweb, or have super-healing or super-strength (nearly everyone in the MCU has this at this point) — but his reflexes.
+A protégé of Iron Man/Tony Stark, he’s always been viewed with the same “kid-glasses” that Tony saw him with, just like in Infinity War and Endgame.
+However, the true power of Spider-Man doesn’t necessarily rest in his ability to create super-sticky spiderweb, or have super-healing or super-strength (nearly everyone in the MCU has this at this point) — but it lies in his reflexes.

 In Spider-Man: No Way Home (2021), Doctor Strange (Benedict Cumberbatch) attempted to separate his physical self from his mind in order to incapacitate Peter Parker — only to surprisingly find that Peter was able to dodge him while in that “mode”.
-Doctor Strange himself said that it shouldn’t be possible that Peter Parker could do this!
+Doctor Strange himself said that it shouldn’t be possible that Peter Parker could do this.
 And on top of that?
 Peter has his classic “Spidey-Sense”, or as the MCU calls it, the “Peter Tingle”.
 Now that’s a criminally underrated power to have, because who knows what exactly this “prediction” sense actually entails within the MCU?
-Is Peter Parker potentially performing a sort of lowkey magic?
+Is Peter Parker potentially performing a sort of lowkey magic like Scarlet Witch and Agatha Harkness (Kathryn Hahn)?
 Could this be a Mutant-style mutation, like in X-Men, like the one hinted at in Black Panther: Wakanda Forever (2022)?
 Since Tom Holland is likely to return to the MCU, we might just have to see if this goes anywhere!

 4. Daredevil/Matt Murdock (Charlie Cox)